aliv029bmj/codemate/README.md

 6. **Code Feature Detector Mode** - Detects and displays information about code structures at your cursor position, providing insights into your codebase.

 7. **Line/Column Records Mode** - Tracks and displays interesting statistics and records about your line and column positions across your coding sessions.

+## Screenshots

+### Heat Map Mode
+Heat Map mode shows which parts of your code you edit most frequently, with a color gradient from green (low activity) to red (high activity).

+### Line Length Warning Mode
+This mode highlights lines that exceed recommended length, with different warning levels and language-specific configurations.

+### Code Feature Detector Mode
+Detects and displays detailed information about code structures like functions, classes, and variables at your cursor position.

+### Line/Column Records Mode
+Tracks your coding records like highest line number, rightmost column, longest line, and more across your coding sessions.

 ## Installation